 The API is based on abstractions of a program.
 For dynamic instrumentation, it can be based on the state while in execution.
 The two primary abstractions in the API are points and snippets.
 A point is a location in a program where instrumentation can be inserted.
 A snippet is a representation of some executable code to be inserted into a program at a point.
-For example, if we wished to record the number of times a procedure was invoked, the point would be the first instruction in the procedure, and the snippets would be a statement to increment a counter.
+For example, if we wished to record the number of times a procedure was invoked, the point would be entry point of the procedure, and the snippets would be a statement to increment a counter.
 Snippets can include conditionals and function calls.

 Mutatees are represented using an address space abstraction.
-The address space represents either a process (for dynamic instrumentation) or a disk executable (for static instrumentation).
-Dynamic instrumentation is the address space that represents a binary and any dynamic libraries loaded with the process.
-For static instrumentation, the address space represents an executable file on disk and the set of dynamic library files that the executable depends on.
+For dynamic instrumentation, the address space represents a process and includes any dynamic libraries loaded with the process.
+For static instrumentation, the address space includes a disk executable and includes any dynamic library files on which the executable depends.
 The address space abstraction is extended by process and binary abstractions for dynamic and static instrumentation.
 The process abstraction represents information about a running process such as threads or stack state.
 The binary abstraction represents information about a binary found on disk.

 The code and data represented by an address space is broken up into function and variable abstractions.
 Functions contain points, which specify locations to insert instrumentation.
 Functions also contain a control flow graph abstraction, which contains information about basic blocks, edges, loops, and instructions.
-If the mutatee contains debug information.
-DyninstAPI will also provide abstractions about variable and function types, local variables, function parameters, and source code line information.
+If the mutatee contains debug information, DyninstAPI will also provide abstractions about variable and function types, local variables, function parameters, and source code line information.
 The collection of functions and variables in a mutatee is represented as an image.

 The API includes a simple type system based on structural equivalence.
 If mutatee programs have been compiled with debugging symbols and the symbols are in a format that Dyninst understands, type checking is performed on code to be inserted into the mutatee.
-See Section 4.28 for a complete description of the type system.
+See Section 4.27 for a complete description of the type system.